Inode Usage

 df -i.

-- The result will show the Inodes in your server.
+- The result will show the Inodes on your server.

-You can also check your Inodes usage via WHM's Terminal.
+You can also check your inodes usage via WHM's Terminal using the 'quota' command.

 quota -s <cpanel username>

-. - The result will show the Inodes in your server.
+. - The result will show the inodes on your server.

 How can I reduce my inode count?